TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1HAGroup.md

 # Get-B1HAGroup

 ## SYNOPSIS
-Queries a list of HA Groups from BloxOneDDI
+Queries a list of HA Groups from Universal DDI

 ## SYNTAX